ianhawe/personal-projects/README.md

 # Description
 For this project I have created a simple website using box-sizing.
-This is a simple responsive website for the sake of learning. for a quick view of the project: https://ianhawe.xyz/
+This is a simple responsive website for the sake of learning.

 ## Technologies Used
 * HTML